OpenPaymentNetwork/opnreco/README.txt

 This is the source code for the OPN Reconciliation tool.
+OPN is the Open Payment Network.
 Use the tool to reconcile your OPN activity with your bank account.
 The tool is especially intended for issuers.

 Build the software using Buildout: